White House privately backing earlier rollback of Medicaid expansion

 The White House movement comes as the Republican Study Committee, a group of House conservatives, endorsed two amendments aimed squarely at the Medicaid provisions, though it was not immediately clear if those were the proposals the White House would support.

 "We are a 'yes' if we get both of them.
-We're 'lean yes' of we get one of them," RSC Chairman Rep. Mark Walker told reporters Thursday.
+We're 'lean yes' if we get one of them," RSC Chairman Rep. Mark Walker told reporters Thursday.
 But when asked if they get none, Walker dodged and said they would still be focused on the process ahead.

 The White House has also signaled its tentative support for other measures being pushed by conservatives in private meetings, though the officials declined to elaborate on which provisions they are backing.